-To determine the median employee, a listing of W-2 compensation was prepared of all employees as of December 31, 2017.
-Employees on leave of absence were excluded from the list and wages and salaries were annualized for those employees that were not employed for the full year of 2017.
+To determine the median employee, a listing of W-2 compensation was prepared of all employees as of December 31, 2018.
+Employees on leave of absence were excluded from the list and wages and salaries were annualized for those employees that were not employed for the full year of 2018.
 The median amount was selected from this list.
 The median employee identified as a result of that methodology is not enrolled in the Company's defined benefit retirement plan.
-Given we had multiple CEOs within 2017, we used J. Keebler's annualized salary as December 31, 2017, for the presentation required by the rule and actual 2017 W-2 compensation for the alternate presentation.
+Additionally, although the rule allows a company to use the same median employee for up to three years if there have been no changes the registrant reasonable believes would significantly affect its pay-ratio disclosure, our median employee from the last year's pay-ratio disclosure had a significant promotion in 2018 so a new median employee was determined using the same methodology as last year (see above).